 - Give the fortune cookies to your friends and family! 🙂

-See our tip in action: scoring and folding the paper is important before inserting the fortune message.
+See our tips in action.
+Scoring and folding the paper is important before inserting the fortune message and makes folding and shaping the cookie easier.

 Ways to play and learn with paper fortune cookies